frconor-ebook/meditations/_posts/2025-05-12-temperance.md

 We might need to temper our work sometimes, spending more time resting, or listening to music, or reading.

 In an Apostolic Letter from 1998, John Paul II wrote a beautiful line.
-That apostolic exhortation was called, *Dies Domini*--"On the Day of the Lord."
+That Apostolic Letter was called *Dies Domini*--"On the Day of the Lord."
 But it talks about the sacredness of rest.

 We might need to temper our desires to read everything., or to listen to all forms of music.
 We might need to temper our egoism, to think of others more, to grow in our self-knowledge.